-The overall amount that you will pay will depend on your credit score, how long the loan is for, the amount you are financing, and what your down payment is.
-The average yearly cost for finance charges is just under $700.
+The overall amount that you will pay would depend on your credit score, how long the loan is for, the amount you are financing, and what your down payment is.

 It can be easy to overlook tires.
-That is, until you need new ones.
-The estimated average yearly cost of tires is $147 according to AAA.
+That is until you need new ones.

-Tires that have a warranty that is good for 60,000 miles will typically need replacing on a 4 year basis if you drive roughly 15,000 miles each year.
-On top of the price that you will pay for the tires themselves, you will also need to pay as much as $100 to have them installed.
+Tires that have a warranty that is good for 60,000 miles will typically need replacement on a 4-year basis if you drive roughly 15,000 miles each year.
+This would be on top of the price that you will pay for the tires themselves, and their installation.

 Repairs and Maintenance

-Do you know what the cost will be for the maintenance that is recommended by the vehicle manufacturer?
-This includes things like tire rotations, oil changes, testing, and battery inspections.
+Do you know what is the cost of maintenance that would be recommended by the vehicle manufacturer?
+This includes things like regular servicing, tire rotations, oil changes, testing, and battery inspections.

 Beyond that, what types of repairs might be necessary and what will their cost be?
-Typically, maintenance and repair costs for a year tend to average around $767.
+What breakages are not a part of the insurance?
+How much can that cost?

 Fees and Taxes

-If you look at data provided by AAA, you will come to find that the single biggest expense for owning a car has to do with depreciation.
+If you look at data online, you will come to find that the single biggest expense for owning a car has to do with depreciation.
 In the first year alone, a vehicle can lose as much as 20% of its value.
 That is for new cars.